AtlasOfLivingAustralia/frontend-patterns/_patterns/table-05-condensed-table.md

-Condensed table:
+require 'Parsedown.php';
-Add .table-condensed to make tables more compact by cutting cell padding in half.
+Add `.table-condensed` to make tables more compact by cutting cell padding in half.